muratk3n/thirdwave/en/README.md

 ---

-He did base jumping too apparently, which is "an acronym for building, antenna, span and earth, the four categories of object from which people jump"
+He did base jumping too apparently, which is "an acronym for [b]uilding, [a]ntenna, [s]pan and [e]arth, the four categories of object from which people jump"

 ---